cutright/DVHA-Stats/docs/source/usage.rst

 To use dvha-stats in a project:

-Statistical data can be accessed with :mod:`dvhastats.ui.DVHAStats` class.
+Statistical data can be easily accessed with :mod:`dvhastats.ui.DVHAStats` class.

 Getting Started
 ###############